Fortnite-DE/Laggrons-Dumb-Cogs/warnsystem/README.md

     ```
     *Note: If you already set a modlog channel with the modlogs cog, it will be used if you skip this part.*

-5. Setup a mute role. **This might take a long time, depending on the number of text channels on your server.**
-    ```
-    [p]warnset mute
-    ```
-    The mutes are done with a role.
-Feel free to edit its permissions, but make sure it stays under the bot's top role!

-6. (Optional) Import your data from BetterMod.
+5. (Optional) Import your data from BetterMod.

     **You must have the latest version of BetterMod before using this command.
 Using an outdated body will break the data of the cog!**